rna-seq/grape.recipe.pipeline/docs/source/index.rst

-Grape (Grape RNA-Seq Analysis Pipeline Environment) is a pipeline for processing and analyzing RNA-Seq data developed at the Bioinformatics and Genomics unit of the Centre for Genomic Regulation (CRG) in Barcelona.
+Grape (Grape RNA-Seq Analysis Pipeline Environment) is a pipeline for processing and analyzing RNA-Seq data developed at the Bioinformatics and Genomics unit of the `Centre for Genomic Regulation (CRG) <http://www.crg.es>`_ in Barcelona.

-The grape.buildout packages makes use of the grape.recipe.pipeline recipe to configure Grape pipelines.
+The ``grape.buildout`` package makes use of the ``grape.recipe.pipeline`` recipe to configure Grape pipelines.
 You get preconfigured start and execute scripts, and don't have to worry about command line options any more.
-This takes the pain out of configuring multiple Grape pipelines.
+This makes configuring multiple Grape pipelines more convenient.

 To learn more about Grape, and to download and install it, go to the Bioinformatics and Genomics website at: